ADS2022/HighestTree/README.md

 **SReq_20**	It is possible to add different export formats to the system.

-**SReq_21**	The system can export the genealogy information to formats that allow a graphical visualization Note: such as the DOT language (graphviz).
+**SReq_21**	The system can export the genealogy information to formats that allow a graphical visualization (such as the DOT language (graphviz)).

 **SReq_22**	Any field in a record can be set as sensitive information, and decide when exporting if sensitive information should be part of the output or not.

-**SReq_23**	When exporting, the system as a choise to output, or not, fields marked as sensitive information.
+**SReq_23**	When exporting, the system as a choice to output, or not, fields marked as sensitive information.

 **SReq_24**	System can be used in view-only mode.